We track anonymous visitor behavior on our website to ensure you have a great experience. Learn more about our Privacy Policy.

 • Policies intended to protect student data and privacy – which are critically important – can harm the students that they intend to help and protect if not created or implemented strategically and thoughtfully.

-Second, even if technology infrastructure exists and policies support digital equity, communication remains a critical component to ensure stakeholder buy-in and widespread adoption.
+Even if technology infrastructure exists and policies support digital equity, communication remains a critical component to ensure stakeholder buy-in and widespread adoption.
 Leadership teams must ensure that teachers, students, families, and even the broader community understand the vision and greater purpose for their digital equity initiatives.
 Language barriers, housing insecurity, undocumented status, and lack of familiarity can all impact whether technology becomes adopted by the members of a community.

-From Screen Time to Digital Equity: Over the past several years, increased consumption of technology has often been perceived as a negative phenomenon due to concerns around screen time.
-District and school leaders have to contend with both educator and parents’ concerns over the amount of time that students spend on devices.
-However, any discussion about restricting technology should focus on learning and opportunity, rather than on generic screen time.
+However, any discussion about restricting technology should focus on learning and opportunity, rather than a generic concept of “screen time.”
 Vilifying screens may leave students feeling further disconnected from learning and disadvantaged by the curriculum.
 When used intentionally and thoughtfully, technology has the potential to create learning opportunities that are authentic, meaningful, affirming, and engaging.
-Rather than become mired in discussions about whether to allow devices, or for how long, leaders need to ensure that their policies and communication address how access intends to improve digital equity and opportunity for all students.
+Instead of becoming mired in discussions about whether to allow devices, or for how long, leaders need to ensure that their policies and communication address digital health, safety, and citizenship, as well as the design of powerful learning opportunities for all students.

 Whether communicating about specific policies, ways to use different technologies, or digital equity in general, leadership teams need to implement multiple strategies.
 The two below offer examples of what different systems have implemented.